progweb/gpx2video/README.md

 If the `creation_time` field and 'GoPro MET' stream can't be found, gpx2video assumes that the video starts in the same time that the GPX stream.

+At last, you can overwrite `creation_time` value in using --start-time option.

 "sync" command permits to test the sychronization process:

 ```bash